barrysteyn/node-scrypt/Readme.md

 ###Pros

+* The scrypt algorithm has been published by [IETF](http://en.wikipedia.org/wiki/IETF) as an [Internet Draft](http://en.wikipedia.org/wiki/Internet_Draft) and is thus on track to becoming a standard.
+See [here](https://tools.ietf.org/html/draft-josefsson-scrypt-kdf-00) for the draft.
 * It is being actively used in production at [Tarsnap](http://www.tarsnap.com/).
 * It is much more secure than bcrypt.
 * It is designed to be future proof against attacks with future (and more advanced) hardware.